WHO flags Omicron risk, travel curbs tighten, Biden urges vaccination

 But shares in carriers bounced back with the rest of the market on Monday following Friday's rout as hopes grew that the variant might prove to be milder than initially feared.

+The rise in COVID-19 cases and the emergence of the new variant "pose downside risks to employment and economic activity and increased uncertainty for inflation," Powell said in testimony prepared for delivery on Tuesday to the U.S. Senate.
+Health-related concerns could "reduce people's willingness to work in person, which would slow progress in the labor market and intensify supply-chain disruptions."

+Credit rating agencies Fitch Ratings and Moody's Investors Service warned that Omicron could hurt global growth prospects and push up prices.

-President Joe Biden https://www.reuters.com/world/us/fauci-says-new-us-restrictions-amid-omicron-unlikely-2021-11-29 urged Americans not to panic and said the United States was working with pharmaceutical companies to make contingency plans if new vaccines were needed.
+U.S. President Joe Biden urged Americans not to panic https://www.reuters.com/world/us/fauci-says-new-us-restrictions-amid-omicron-unlikely-2021-11-29 and said the government was working with pharmaceutical companies to make contingency plans if new vaccines were needed.

 Biden said the country would not go back to lockdowns this winter, but urged people to get vaccinated, get their boosters and wear masks.